octree-gva/caroster/CONTRIBUTING.md

 #### **Do you want to translate Caroster?**

+- You can follow the detailed process here : [Translating the Caroster app as a contributor ](https://octreegva.notion.site/Translating-the-Caroster-app-as-a-contributor-13612ef1253c8021abb0fcb2512fe8fe)

 - Go to [the weblate project](https://translate.codeberg.org/projects/caroster/web-app/).

 - Read and accept the contributor agreement.